rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 - Any [custom node(s)]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/).
 Rancher can launch Kubernetes on the nodes, be they bare metal servers, virtual machines, or cloud hosts on a less popular infrastructure provider.

 ### Projects

 Additionally, Rancher v2.x introduces [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/), which are objects that divide clusters into different application groups that are useful for applying user permissions.
-This model of clusters and projects allow for multi-tenancy because hosts are owned by the cluster, and the cluster can be further divided into multiple projects where users can manage their apps.
+This model of clusters and projects allow for multi-tenancy because hosts are owned by the cluster, and the cluster can be further divided into multiple projects where users can manage their apps, but not those of others.

 When you create a cluster, two projects are automatically created: